SGafoor/Project-8/README.md

    It was concluded that Covid affected most of the commodidities market in 2020 on a downward trend.
    The market saw a very steep rise in the following year i.e. 2021.
-   There were few commodidites which were affected very little by Covid pandamic.
+   There were few commodidites which were affected very little by Covid pandamic (crude oil, cooking oil).

 *  ### The implications of the findings (for an open-ended discussion about what the findings).